High Society (musical): Broadway

-West End
+West End and Off West End

 The West End production, directed by Ian Talbot with choreography by Gillian Gregory, premiered at the Regent's Park Open Air Theatre on July 24, 2003, and following a touring production, the musical was mounted with a new cast at London's Shaftesbury Theatre.
 It began previews on October 1, 2005, opened on October 10, 2005, and closed on January 21, 2006.
 The Shaftesbury cast included Katherine Kingsley (Tracy), Graham Bickley (Dexter), Ria Jones (Liz), Paul Robinson (Mike), John McMartin (Willie), Marc Kudisch (George), Claire Redcliffe (Dinah), Jerry Hall (Mother Lord), and James Jordan (Seth).

 A revival opened in April 2015 at The Old Vic Theatre, directed by Maria Friedman, with Kate Fleetwood as Tracy Lord, Rupert Young as C.K.
 Dexter Haven, Jamie Parker as Mike Connor, Barbara Flynn as Margaret Lord, Anabel Scholey as Liz Imbrie, Jeff Rawle as Willie and Ellie Bamber as Dinah, and the production was played in the round.
 It closed in August 2015.

+A production directed by Rachel Kavanaugh, starring Helen George as Tracy Lord, Julian Ovenden as C.K.
+Dexter Haven, Freddie Fox as Mike Connor and Felicity Kendal as Mother Lord, is scheduled to run for an 8 week season at the Barbican Theatre from May to July 2026 before touring the UK.